Flavia95/pangmouse/mousevshuman.md

 ```shell
 lastz GCA_idfrompaf.fa UCSC_idfrompaf.fa --notransition --step=20 --nogapped --format=maf > aln.maf
 ```
-4. **I viewed the output using different methods, but the visualization with the maf output doesn't work**
+4. **I viewed the output using different methods, but the visualization with the MAF output doesn't work**

 - With last-dotplot: